Superforms, supercurrents and convex geometry: Introduction

+In Section \ref{sectionhomform} we introduce the notion of strongly homogeneous forms and currents.
+We show that a current of bidegree $(1,1)$ is strongly homogeneous if and only if it can be written as $\ddhash\phi$ where $\phi$ is homogeneous of order 1.
+The corresponding notion in bidegree $(p,p)$ will play a crucial role in the paper, and is further discussed in the following four sections.
+It turns out that, if we identify $\R^n$ with the affine hyperplane $H_0=\{(x_0,x)\in \R^{n+1}; x_0=1\}$, then the `strong' and closed $(p,p)$-currents on $\R^n=H_0$ are precisely the restrictions of strongly homogeneous currents on $\R^{n+1}_+:=\{(x_0,x)\in \R^{n+1}; x_0>0\}$.
+This fact, which generalizes the fact that any convex function on $\R^n$ can be extended to a 1-homogeneous convex function on $\R^{n+1}_+$, is one of the reasons for the importance of strongly homogeneous currents.

+In section \ref{Asdiffoperator} we start our discussion of the Alexandrov-Fenchel theorem by introducing Alexandrov's differential operator on the sphere using our formalism (this follows and extends the work of Larsson, \cite{Larsson}), and in the following section we use it to give Alexandrov's proof of the Alexandrov-Fenchel theorem.
+Here the superformalism allows a minor simplification of Alexandrov's proof.

-Once this is done we develop, following \cite{Lagerberg}, the analog of the theory of Bedford and Taylor of wedge products of closed positive currents, and use that to define mixed volumes of convex bodies.
-Following \cite{Larsson} we sketch the proof of Alexandrov mentioned above using the super-formalism.
-After that, we give another proof of the Alexandrov-Fenchel theorem, based on an idea of Gromov, \cite{Gromov}, to prove the Khovanski-Teissier theorem from algebraic geometry.
-Gromov also sketches how to get the Alexandrov-Fenchel theorem from there, by using the theory of toric varieties.
+After that, we give another proof of the Alexandrov-Fenchel theorem, based on an idea of Gromov, \cite{Gromov}, to prove the Khovanskii-Teissier theorem from algebraic geometry.
+Gromov also sketches how to get the Alexandrov-Fenchel theorem from the Khovanskii-Teissier theorem, by using the theory of toric varieties.
 Our main point here is to avoid the last part and substitute for toric varieties a compactification of $\R^n$ as a real manifold, by adding a sphere at infinity.
+While the proof in the previous section uses Alexandrov's differential operator on the sphere, this alternative proof is based on a study of the Dirichlet problem for the same operator on a half-sphere.

 In this connection one should also mention the work of Wang, \cite{Wang}, that also eliminates the use of toric compactifications by working with complete K\"ahler metrics on the complex torus instead.

-We close this section with a remark, suggesting a possible version of Hodge theory for supercurrents, that may be related to \cite{AleskerLefschetz} and the recent \cite{Wannereretal}.
-We do not develop this idea further in this paper, but hope to come back to the relation between toric geometry and superforms later.
+The work in section \ref{positivity}, was carried out partly with a view towards applications to translation invariant valuations on the space of convex bodies, $\K$.
+A valuation on $\K$ is function defined on $\K$ such that

+if $K,L\in \K$, {\it provided that their union is also convex}.
+Our basic observation here is that the space $\K$, modulo translation, is in 1-1 correspondence with the class of positive and strongly homogeneous $(1,1)$-currents, via the map

+where $h_K$ is the support function of $K$.
+Therefore, any translation invariant valuation (or, for that matter, any translation invariant function on $\K$ whatsoever) must be a function of $\omega_K$.

+In section \ref{valuations} we give a representation formula for two classes of valuations in terms of supercurrents.
+We first show that there is a one-to-one correspondence between `smooth' valuations ( introduced by Alesker in \cite{2Alesker}) and smooth strongly homogeneous forms, $\Omega$, on $\R^n$, via the formula (Theorem \ref{somevaluations})